stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 }
 ```

 The variables `x` and `y` identify the next pixel to be filled.
-The variable `x` to the line's starting X value and is is always incremented if ΔX is positive or always decremented if ΔX is negative, until `x1` is reached.
+The variable `x` is initialised to the line's starting X value and is always incremented if ΔX is positive or always decremented if ΔX is negative, until `x1` is reached.
 The variable `y` is initialised to the line's starting Y value.
-At the start of each loop iteration, `x` and `y` are pushed to the result array:
+At the start of each iteration of the loop, `x` and `y` are pushed to the result array:

 ```js
 arr.push({ x: x, y: y });
 ```

-Also, the absolute value of ΔY is added to ε:
+Then the absolute value of ΔY is added to ε:

 ```js
 eps += ady;